 The mental component is often neglected in athletes, although everyone at least knows that the “head” plays an enormous role in competition.
 Many professionals work with mental coaches.
 However, yoga can also achieve great success on this level.
 Balance, the ability to relax, the increase in concentration, the handling and elimination of anxiety and stress can all be wonderfully controlled.
 Accidents can also be avoided by improving the ability to concentrate.

-Which Yoga Exercises are Particularly Suitable for Winter Sports Fans?
+Yoga Exercises Suitable for Winter Sports Fans?

 Too weak a musculature tires quickly and, after a certain time on the piste, is no longer able to compensate for the shocks or bumps.
 The constant alternation of slopes and bends while skiing puts strain on the hip flexor and shortens it quickly if no counteraction is taken.
 Asanas are therefore particularly important for the stretching and flexibility of the hips.
 A flexible hip promotes leg movement on skis and boards.